CPS Investigations and Findings

 OAH will send you and the CPS representative a letter about your case.
-You must note any dates listed in the letter and appear in person or by phone on those dates.
+You must note any dates listed in the letter.
+You must appear in person or by phone on those dates.

 Before your hearing, OAH will set a pre-hearing conference with an Administrative Law Judge (ALJ).
 It will probably be by phone.

 *Representing Yourself at an Administrative Hearing has more about the pre-hearing conference and the hearing.

-Ask the ALJ to order the CPS representative to send you a copy of your entire file, if they have not already done so.
+Ask the ALJ to order the CPS representative to send you a copy of your entire file, if they have not already.
 You can ask for a paper or an electronic version, such as on a thumb drive.

 The ALJ sends another letter with the deadlines for you and the CPS representative to file evidence, such as documents, pictures, and other papers showing why the finding is incorrect, and to provide a list of witnesses.
 By the date in the ALJ's letter, you must also send the CPS representative a copy of anything you send the ALJ.
 If the ALJ does not give a deadline, your evidence is due to both the ALJ and CPS representative five days before the hearing.

 If there are dates or times you cannot go to the hearing, you must let the ALJ know about these conflicts at the pre-hearing conference, or send OAH and the CPS representative a letter.
 Otherwise, OAH will just set a date.
 Changing it can be hard.

 The ALJ sends you and CPS a written decision (an Initial Decision).
 If you or CPS disagree with it, you can appeal to a Review Judge who works for DSHS' Board of Appeals (BOA).
-This appeal is called a Petition for Review.
 The Initial Decision says

 how to petition for review